Affordable Housing in Kansas City

 We need to modernize our housing policies, remove needless barriers, and streamline the building process—just as the Home Builders Association of Greater Kansas City has urged through its “Let Builders Build” initiative.
 By adopting commonsense reforms, we can increase the supply of quality homes, make our city more affordable, and ensure Kansas City remains a place where families can plant roots and prosper.

-This isn’t about deregulation for its own sake.
+This isn’t about deregulation just to make a real estate developers fat.
 It’s about restoring balance: protecting public safety while eliminating the red tape that blocks opportunity.
 My commitment is simple—Kansas City should be a city where working families can afford to live, young people can build a future, and growth benefits the entire community, not just a select few